 What To Bring

-We will probably have several potlucks, but there won't be much planning time.
+We will probably have a few potlucks, but there won't be much planning time.
 They might be breakfast, lunch, or dinner.
 Of course, any group meals will be completely voluntary.

 Chairs, Tables, Grills

-Bring comfortable chairs for happy hours, campfires, and other gatherings.
+Bring comfortable chairs for seminars, happy hours, campfires, and other gatherings.

 If possible, bring a table for potluck set-up.

-Grills and propane cookers will come in handy.
-Remember, there are no electric hook-ups, so microwave and convection oven use will be limited.
+Grills, griddles, and propane cookers will come in handy.
+Remember, there are no electric hook-ups, so microwave and convection oven use will be limited unless you want to run your generator.

-We will likely have a bunch of large community campfires, so if everyone brings just a little firewood, we should be okay.
+We will likely have a community campfire most nights, so if everyone brings just a little firewood, we should be okay.
 Of course, if you want to bring a lot or have scrap wood you are trying to get rid of, that would be appreciated (no wood with nails, please).

 If your RV has a generator, great.
 If you have a portable generator, bring it.
 If you don't have a generator, consider borrowing or renting one (we would recommend a Honda portable).

 Daily rentals of generators can be high, but a weekly rental might be worthwhile.
-Check with Sunbelt Rentals or perhaps Home Depot, Lowe's, or other equipment rental companies.
+Check with Home Depot, Lowe's, or other equipment rental companies.

 A generator isn't absolutely necessary, but if you don't have solar panels, you will need some way to keep your coach batteries charged.
-You will likely be able to borrow a generator from another attendee to charge batteries, but having one to yourself will increase your abilities.
+You may be able to borrow a generator from another attendee to charge batteries, but having one to yourself will increase your abilities.

-Note: We will have generator hours if you are parked in the circle.
-Quiet time (no generators) will be from 10:00 p.m. to 7:00 a.m.
+Note 1: We will have generator hours.
+Quiet time (no generators) will be from 10:00 p.m. to 7:00 a.m. to simulate what you may experience in campground situations where there are restricted generator hours.

 You will probably find someone to play your favorite card game, board game, or domino game, so bring those too.

-With no electricity, the desert is pretty dark.
-Be sure to bring a flashlight or headlamp to avoid walking into a cactus and for those evening walks with the dog.
+With no electricity, it'll be pretty dark.
+Be sure to bring a flashlight or headlamp for each person.

 Pets are most certainly welcome.
 However, we have some requests.